The Marshall Project

 Grant in 2023

-Thomson Reuters Foundation is a non-profit organization that provides an international audience with information, media development services, and free legal assistance.
-The organization’s main focus areas include independent journalism, human rights, women’s empowerment, corruption, climate, food, and the rule of law.
-Additionally, it offers free journalism and media training services.
-The Thomson Reuters Foundation has come a long way since it was established in 1983 as a training programme for journalists in developing countries.
-Since Monique Villa’s appointment as CEO in 2008, the Foundation has transformed into an entrepreneurial corporate charity with a start-up spirit.
-In 2010, Monique Villa launched TrustLaw, the award-winning service that spreads the practice of pro bono worldwide.
-Monique also used her experience as a journalist to set up an editorial programme entirely dedicated to covering the world’s under-reported stories.
-Journalism training was also scaled up, with the creation of new courses and platforms for independent media worldwide, and the Reuters Institute for the Study of Journalism.
-In 2012, Trust Women was launched.
-The yearly conference has quickly become one of the leading forums to discuss human trafficking and slavery, and many other issues revolving around women’s economic and social empowerment.
+The Thomson Reuters Foundation is a non‑profit organization that delivers information, media development services, and free legal assistance to an international audience.
+Its core focus areas include independent journalism, human rights, women’s empowerment, corruption, climate, food, and the rule of law.
+The Foundation offers free journalism and media training programs.
+Founded in 1983 as a training initiative for journalists in developing countries, it evolved under CEO Monique Villa, who took the helm in 2008, into an entrepreneurial corporate charity.
+In 2010 it launched TrustLaw, an award‑winning pro‑bono service that promotes legal aid worldwide, and expanded its editorial program to highlight under‑reported stories.
+The organization also established the Reuters Institute for the Study of Journalism and, in 2012, Trust Women, a yearly conference addressing human trafficking, slavery, and women’s economic and social empowerment.

 Voices Of Venezuela